Clustered Federated Learning based on Nonconvex Pairwise Fusion: Abstract

 \section{Abstract}

 This study investigates clustered federated learning (FL), one of the formulations of FL with non-i.i.d. data, where the devices are partitioned into clusters and each cluster optimally fits its data with a localized model.
-We propose a novel clustered FL framework, which applies a nonconvex penalty to pairwise differences of parameters.
-This framework can automatically identify clusters without \emph{a priori} knowledge of the number of clusters and the set of devices in each cluster.
-To implement the proposed framework, we develop a novel clustered FL method called {FPFC}.
-Advancing from the standard ADMM, our method is implemented in parallel, updates only a subset of devices at each communication round, and allows each participating device to perform a variable amount of work.
-This greatly reduces the communication cost while simultaneously preserving privacy, making it practical for FL.
-We also propose a new warmup strategy for hyperparameter tuning under FL settings and consider the asynchronous variant of {FPFC} ({asyncFPFC}).
-Theoretically, we provide convergence guarantees of {FPFC} for general nonconvex losses and establish the statistical convergence rate under a linear model with squared loss.
-Our extensive experiments demonstrate the advantages of {FPFC} over existing methods.
+We propose a clustered FL framework that incorporates a nonconvex penalty to pairwise differences of parameters.
+Without \emph{a priori} knowledge of the set of devices in each cluster and the number of clusters, this framework can autonomously estimate cluster structures.
+To implement the proposed framework, we introduce a novel clustered FL method called Fusion Penalized Federated Clustering (FPFC).
+Building upon the standard alternating direction method of multipliers (ADMM), FPFC can perform partial updates at each communication round and allows parallel computation with variable workload.
+These strategies significantly reduce the communication cost while ensuring privacy, making it practical for FL.
+We also propose a new warmup strategy for hyperparameter tuning in FL settings and explore the asynchronous variant of FPFC (asyncFPFC).
+Theoretical analysis provides convergence guarantees for FPFC with general losses and establishes the statistical convergence rate under a linear model with squared loss.
+Extensive experiments have demonstrated the superiority of FPFC compared to current methods, including robustness and generalization capability.